-*** Disclaimer ; This care sheet was written by TheGeckoTree and this care sheet is based on what has worked best for us regarding feeding, health and husbandry.
-This care sheet should be viewed as a guideline on how to take care of your animal, as there are numerous ways to care for your pet that may work out best for you. ***
+*** Disclaimer ; This care sheet was written by TheGeckoTree is based on what has worked best for us regarding feeding, health and husbandry.
+This care sheet should be viewed as a guideline on how to take care of your animal, as there are numerous ways to care for your pet that may work out best for you.
+If you have any concerns regarding the health of your animal, always contact a qualified reptile veterinarian***

 Correlophus ciliatus, formerly known as Rhacodactylus ciliatus.
 Commonly known as the Crested Gecko, also known as the Eyelash Gecko.
 Crested Geckos originate from New Caledonia and surrounding islands, and were thought to be extinct until they were re-discovered in 1994.
 Crested Geckos are semi-aboreal Geckos that require a lot of foliage, vines, branches and climbing surfaces.
 If the Crested Gecko drops its tail, it will not regenerate.
 However, a dropped tail does not lessen the value of a Gecko.
 A Crested Gecko is still capable of breeding and leading a long, healthy life.